-Follow the below steps for Google Sites to Office 365 (SharePoint) Migration.
+Follow the below steps for Google Sites to Microsoft 365 (SharePoint – Teams) Migration.
 If you wish to use the new platform, please contact us.

 For more information about security, please refer to this article.